-Graig Meyer is running for North Carolina Senate in District 23 representing Orange, Caswell and Person Counties.
+Graig Meyer is running for a second term in North Carolina Senate District 23 representing Orange, Caswell and Person Counties.

-As a trained social worker, Meyer approaches his public service through the desire to help people connect to the resources they need.
-His legislative priorities include ensuring every child receives a good education, families have access to good jobs and health care, addressing the global climate crisis, and ensuring every North Carolinian their full rights to justice and representation.
+As a trained social worker, Graig approaches his public service through the desire to help people connect to the resources they need.
+His legislative priorities include ensuring every child receives a good education, families have access to good jobs and health care and ensuring every North Carolinian their full rights to justice and representation.
+He has been a leading voice for public education and ensuring the state does its part to combat the ongoing climate crisis.
+He has also been one of the state’s leading advocates for cannabis legalization and reinvesting tax dollars into the marginalized communities most harmed by the War on Drugs.
+He is a lead sponsor of the Marijuana Justice and Reinvestment Act.

 He successfully passed legislation to help families save money to care for their children with disabilities through adulthood; to help parents protect their children from online identity theft; to make it easier for families to set up guardianships for aging adults; and to reduce the cost of home mortgage processing.

-Prior to becoming a legislator, Rep. Meyer spent sixteen years working in North Carolina’s public schools.
-From 1998 through 2014, Graig was the coordinator of the Blue Ribbon Mentor-Advocate program.
+Prior to becoming a legislator, Graig spent sixteen years working in North Carolina’s public schools.
+From 1998 through 2014, he was the coordinator of the Blue Ribbon Mentor-Advocate program.
 During his tenure leading BRMA, the program had a 97.5% graduation rate and 100% of the program’s graduates enrolled in post-secondary education

 Graig lives in Orange County with his partner, Kym Hunter, an environmental lawyer, and their five young children: Mason, William, Felix, Rio and Sky.
 Graig’s oldest daughter Ashley lives in Charlotte.